SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/getting_code.md

 5. Enter the `git remote -v` command again to ensure your new origin points to your teams repository (*NOTE: There should be two links `fetch` and `push`*)
 ![git remote2 screenshot](figs/clone-2.png)

+TODO: the last part of this needs updating.
+Because we don't rely on the SD image, we don't have the broken remote.
+Plus we might also like to explain how to check you got what you got.